etherealvisage/cpsc301/docs/use_cases.md

     6. S writes it to the data store.
     7. S sends activation e-mail to U.
     8. U navigates to link provided in activation e-mail.
-    9. S allows U to enter password for her account.
+    9. S allows U to enter password for U's account.
 * Alternate flow A:
     a.
 At Step 5, S determines U's information to be invalid.
     b.
 S prompts A to correct U's information.